hfxunlp/transformer/README.md

 # Neutron
-Neutron: A pytorch based implementation of [Transformer](https://arxiv.org/abs/1706.03762) and its variants.
+Neutron: A pytorch based implementation of the [Transformer](https://arxiv.org/abs/1706.03762) and its variants.

 This project is developed with python 3.8.